GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/manage-flow.md

 ```

 The created flow will compute `count(item)` for every 5 minutes and store the result in `my_sink_table`.
 All data comes within 1 hour will be used in the flow.
 For the `tumble()` function, refer to [define time window](./define-time-window.md) part.

+### `EXPIRE AFTER` clause

+The Flow engine operates with two concepts of time: data timestamp and processing time.

+The data timestamp is the time stored in the time index column of the source table,
+while the processing time refers to the moment when the Flow engine executes the aggregation operation.

+The `EXPIRE AFTER` clause specifies the interval after which the data will expire.
+Any data with a timestamp older than the processing time minus the interval time will be expired.
+This means that the Flow engine only uses data within this interval to compute the aggregation.

+For example, if the Flow engine processes the aggregation operation at 10:00:00 and the `INTERVAL '1 hour'` is set,
+any data older than 1 hour from the processing time (data before 09:00:00) will be expired.
+Only data within the interval from 09:00:00 to 10:00:00 will be used in the aggregation.

+The `EXPIRE` operation only expire data from the Flow engine, it does not affect the data in the source table.

 ## Delete a flow